CodingKoopa/dptools/Notes.md

-## Main Loop
-- ABXY: Soft reset.

-## Memory Allocation
-Generally, DS games have the ARM9 binary loaded into RAM, then the overlays, and then the rest of the RAM is dedicated to the arena, used for dynamic memory allocation.
-Pokémon Diamond has a system for managing overlays, but the way it uses the arena is a little different.

 ## Message Data
 The source message data for this game is found in `pm_dp_ose/convert/message/src`, in XML files with the extension `gmm`.